hebel1992/car-repair-shop/README.md

 ## **CAR REPAIR SHOP**

-Simple application for you car repair shop.

-It provides functionality to store and manage your:
-- employees
-- customers and their cars
-- keep track and store documentation about each repair
+Application for bussines specialized in repairing cars.
+Might be very useful for companies hiring more than 5-6 employees.
+It provides functionality such as: tracking and documenting each order, adding invoices, storing informations about employess, customers and their cars.

 Future features:
 - generating monthly/annual activity reports

 Used technologies:
+- Java
-- Spring boot
+- Spring Boot
 - Spring security
 - Thymeleaf
 - Hibernate
 - MySql
+- HTML
+- CSS
+- Java Script
 - Materialize css

 App sample:
 https://heroku-service-station.herokuapp.com/

 Login: admin
 Password: admin